Article: Young Workers

 - working in a slaughter house or preparing meat for sale

 There are separate rules about children taking part in public performances.
-These vary depending on how old you are, but covers things like:
+These vary depending on how old you are, but cover things like:

 - the maximum number of performances you can do in a week